eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 Status: approved

 The AgentMap provides the following functionalities:
-* inserting an agent name with empty attributes
+* inserting an agent name with default attributes
-* removing an agent name
+* removing an agent name and its associated attributes

 Comment:
 The AgentMap is actually the object exposed to the external interfaces, but provides some additional functionality.